chrisfmontes/BIN2_RAPTOR1B_MULTIOMICS/README.md

 - Differential phosphosite intensities assessment using edgeR
 The script will output a html file including many diagnostic plots

-`Fig.5a_heatmap.R`
-R code used to plot Fig. 5 heatmap.
-The script will output a PDF file

 `NMC_phenotyping_MLM.R`
 Script used for BL phenotype and MDC staining under sucrose starvation statistical testing by generalized linear model regression